 I love summer, it’s a chance to slow down the work and put my feet up (preferably with a book in my lap).
 To kick back and relax on some of the bigger projects that tend to come up throughout the rest of the year.

-If you are still wanting to declutter the excess stuff in your home but you don’t really have the motivation for a full room cleanout, consider this your quick list.
+If you are still wanting to declutter your home but you don’t really have the motivation for a full room clean-out, consider this your quick list.

 The secret to this summer clutter list is to do a little at a time.

 Work on one room each week until you have finished the list.
 Instead of stressing out over a big decluttering project, you will instead weave decluttering throughout your day.
 That is the secret to this all working.

 Break it down and spread it out focusing on one room at a time.